 - Know all local, state/provincial riding laws,

 - Respect your ATV,

-- · Respect the environment, and
+- Respect the environment, and

 - You will gain the respect of others.

-We also advise you to strictly follow the recommended maintenance program as outlined.
+The manufacturer advises you to strictly follow the recommended maintenance program as outlined.
 This preventive maintenance program is designed to ensure that all critical components on this ATV are thoroughly inspected at various intervals.

 All information in this manual is based on the latest product data and specifications available at the time of printing.
-We reserve the right to make product changes and improvements which may affect illustrations or explanations without notice.
+The manufacturer reserves the right to make product changes and improvements which may affect illustrations or explanations without notice.

-Division II of this manual covers operator-related maintenance, operating instructions, and storage instructions.
-If major repair or service is ever required, contact an authorized dealer for professional service.
-At the time of publication, all information and illustrations in this manual were technically correct.
 Some illustrations used in this manual are used for clarity purposes only and are not designed to depict actual conditions.
-Because we constantly refine and improve our products, no retroactive obligation is incurred.
+Because the manufacturer constantly refines and improves its products, no retroactive obligation is incurred.